A megachurch was one of France's first covid clusters. One year on, 600 members sang and mourned in an indoor service.

 In an open letter, a group of evangelical leaders rallied behind the church, writing that the same “could have happened at any church, any gathering, any conference.”

 But across France, accusations of recklessness mounted, and even within the Open Door community, some appeared to have regrets.
 “Apologies for having taken this crisis lightly.
-I’d like to ask for forgiveness,” one of its pastors, Thiebault Geyer, said in a live broadcast on March 17, appearing to hold back tears, as he blamed his “selfishness.”
+I’d like to ask for forgiveness,” one of its pastors, Thiebault Geyer, said in a live broadcast on March 17, appearing to hold back tears as he blamed his “selfishness.”

 One year on, the church community has embraced a different conclusion, arguing that it prevented worse from happening.
 “We were the victims,” said Peterschmitt.